Protein powders are a quick way to help ensure that your

 Other types of protein include:

-- Hemp protein is also 100 percent plant-based.
-It’s a good source of omega-3 fatty acids.
+protein is also 100% plant-based.
+It’s a good source of omega-3 fatty

 Matching a powder to your needs

-With so many choices, how do you decide which protein powder is best for you?
-Here are some general guidelines, based on the outcomes you’re looking for:
+Here are some general guidelines, based on the outcomes

-- Build muscles — For muscle growth, choose a protein powder with a high biological value (a value that measures how well the body can absorb and utilize a protein).
+Build muscle — For muscle growth, choose a protein powder with a high biological value (a value that measures how well the body can absorb and utilize a protein).
 Whey protein and whey isolates are your best options.

-- Lose weight — To lose weight, choose shakes with no added sugars or dextrins/maltodextrins (sweeteners made from starch).
+Lose weight — For weight loss, choose shakes with no added sugars or dextrins/maltodextrins (sweeteners made from starch).
 Don’t choose those with added branched-chain amino acids (BCAAs), as they help promote muscle growth and weight gain.

-- Stay vegetarian or vegan — If you are vegetarian or vegan, don’t choose milk-based protein shakes (e.g., whey, milk proteins); instead use 100 percent plant proteins.
+Stay vegetarian or vegan — If you’re vegetarian or vegan, don’t choose milk-based protein shakes (like whey, milk proteins); instead use 100% plant proteins-soy, pea, hemp.

-- Go low-sugar with diabetes — Patients who have diabetes should choose protein shakes without added sugar (don’t choose protein powders with sugar listed as one of the first three ingredients).
-It’s also best to look for a shake that’s low in carbohydrates (less than 5 grams per serving).
+Go low-sugar with diabetes — Patients who have diabetes should choose protein shakes without added sugar (don’t choose protein powders with sugar listed as one of the first three ingredients).
+It’s also best to look for a shake that’s low in carbohydrates ( 5-15 grams per serving).

-- Limit protein for kidney disease — People with kidney disease can’t tolerate a lot of protein at one time.
-Stick with powders that have a lower-range protein content (10-15 grams per serving).
+Limit protein for kidney disease — People with kidney disease can’t tolerate a lot of protein at one time.
+Stick with powders that have a lower-range protein content (10 to 15 grams per serving).

 Get the most from your protein powder